 September 3rd, 2020

-The recently published third edition of the textbook “Testtheorie und Fragebogenkonstruktion” [Test theory and questionnaire construction] (Eds.: Moosbrugger & Kelava) contains two chapters with the participation of Andreas Frey.
+The recently published third edition of the textbook “Testtheorie und Fragebogenkonstruktion” [Test theory and questionnaire construction] (Eds.: Moosbrugger & Kelava) contains two chapters with the participation of Prof. Dr. Andreas Frey.
 In the chapter “Computerized adaptive testing” (Frey), basic ideas of adaptive testing, elementary components of adaptive test algorithms and the effects of adaptive testing are presented.
-Andreas Frey is also co-author of the chapter “Validity of test value interpretations” (Hartig, Frey & Jude), in which the concept of validity is described in detail.
+Prof. Dr. Andreas Frey is also co-author of the chapter “Validity of test value interpretations” (Hartig, Frey & Jude), in which the concept of validity is described in detail.

 The chapters can be found here: